Ridin' High (Robert Palmer album)

-Ridin' High is an album by British musician Robert Palmer.
+Ridin' High is the eleventh studio album by English singer Robert Palmer.
 It was his eleventh solo studio album, released in 1992 and reached number 32 in the UK Albums Chart and number 173 on the US Billboard 200.
 This album contains music heavily influenced by vocal and jazz standards and featured the minor hit "Witchcraft", which reached number 50 in the UK.
 The album featured three tracks from Palmer's Don't Explain album two years earlier.